-- You may not display the RSS feeds on any website or in any other way that could reasonably damage the brand or reputation of LexBlog.
+- You may not display the RSS feeds on any website or in any other way that could reasonably damage the brand or reputation of LexBlog or its customers.
 For instance, you may not publish our RSS feed on or in connection with any website that infringes upon or violates the copyrights, trademarks or other intellectual property rights of any person; is libelous or defamatory; is obscene, pornographic, or sexually explicit; violates a person’s right to privacy; violates any local, state, national, or international law; contains or advocates illegal or violent acts; degrades others on the basis of gender, race, class, ethnicity, national origin, religion, sexual orientation, disability, or other classification; or is predatory, hateful, or intended to intimidate or harass.

 - You must provide us with complete and accurate registration information in order to use our RSS feeds.

 - You will promptly remove our RSS feeds upon our request, and will not store or archive any of our feeds without permission.

 - We are not liable for your use of our RSS feeds or any related activity.

 - We may limit, suspend, or terminate your access to and use of our RSS feeds at any time at our sole discretion.

 - Original publisher retains all ownership and other rights in the RSS content.
 LexBlog retains all ownership and other rights of all LexBlog logos and trademarks used in connection with the RSS feeds.